No items found.

 Your physiotherapist or doctor might perform additional tests:

 Vestibular Assessment: To check if the inner ear is affected.
 Vestibular symptoms (dizziness, nausea with movement) are common after a concussion.
 Consult our Guide on Vertigo and Dizziness to learn more.
 Eye Movement Assessment: To check how your eyes are working.
 Problems with eye teaming (convergence), visual tracking, or quick eye movements (saccades) are common.
-Neck Assessment: To check if your neck is contributing to your symptoms.
-Whiplash often occurs with a concussion.
-Consult our guide on whiplash injury to understand this associated injury.
+Neck Assessment: To determine whether the neck is contributing to the symptoms.
+Whiplash often accompanies a concussion.10.
+Check out our guide to theneck sprain to understand this associated injury.

 When is imaging necessary?